Fun Birthdays in a Multicultural Family | Party at Home

 Brigadeiro is the most loved Brazilian sweets, and it is also the most popular snacks at the party.
 Brazilian father says he grew up eating these on birthdays, good ideas to add some Brazilian culture to our mini party.

 If overall circumstances allow, we plan to arrange travel trips for birthdays.
-My husband and I are rarely exchanging birthday gifts throughout the years, and we spend most of our celebrations with a simple dinner or a trip.
+In my multicultural family, we rarely exchanging birthday gifts throughout the years as a couple, and we spend most of our celebrations with a simple dinner or a trip.
 We want to believe that instead of giving material things, it is always a better idea to create experiences to remember.

 In the article of Five Concept Littler Explorers Learn Through Travels mentioned that traveling with little explorers can be fun and stress-free.
 First and foremost, defined travel in your own way!
 It is not necessary to spend a big budget, break the bank to create a fancy trip.
-Walking in the woods or taking a local museum tour is also a form of “traveling.”
+Walking in the woods or taking a local museum tour is also a form of “traveling.”.
+In fact, travel local is a form of sustainable traveling style.

 My husband and I made a list of activities to celebrate kid’s birthday, such as scavenger hunt for presents, Blowing bubbles from the window, or movie night with popcorns inside a fort.
 These are the possible activities to do at home at this critical moment as things aren’t easy to purchase.
 We intend to go with the flow and allow our birthday kid to choose the activities.